 Chicago Sports Legends Sign Letter Backing Illinois Marriage Equality

-March 8, 2013 by Carolyn Simon, Associate Director of Digital Media
+March 8, 2013 by Carolyn Simon, Deputy Director of Digital Media

 With marriage equality legislation pending in the Illinois House of Representatives, two Chicago sports icons have signed their names to a letter urging passage of the bill.